kyco/jquery.kyco.easyshare/README.md

 Support
 -------

 _Note: Twitter has discontinued their tweet count.
-There is no official means of getting the tweet count and hence it will most probably be removed from this plugin as well._
+There is no official means of getting the tweet count and hence it has been removed from this plugin._

 _Note: The v1.0.2 API has been discontinued.
 Users of v1.0.2 will have to migrate to the latest version._